cheesenibbles123/Alternion-BW-mod/README.md

 # Issues:
  - The main known issue currently is possible lag every few seconds, I believe this is tied to the leaderboard updating, as this is more noticeable on servers with more players.
 Best fix for this might be to cache the badges on main Start(), although depending on the future badge count this may/may not be unsustainable (will require a deeper look).
+ (with the latest caching update Ibelieve I have for the most part fixed this, however I need more validation before I can confirm it)

 # Additional notes:
  - All required files will be downloaded automatically by the mod when it runs